raymond-w-ko/omegacomplete.vim/README.md

 As you may have noticed, completions in general have a '[X]' (where X is a capital letter) after them in the VIM popup menu.
 This is so that you may append that capital letter and cause that to be the only match that comes up.
-In the cases where there are 10 or so ambiguous entries, this is useful because you don't have to use <C-n> or <C-p> to select that entry.
+In the cases where there are 10 or so ambiguous entries, this is useful because you don't have to use Ctrl-N or Ctrl-P to select that entry.
 Note that at this time the prefix before the capital letter must be entirely lowercase in order for disambiguate mode to be triggered.